Yirawala: Art career

 Yirawala was commonly known as "Picasso of Arnhem Land".
-Picasso was an admirer of Yirawala’s work and apparently said "When one observes his dynamic use of positive and negative space one understands why this is so."
+Picasso was an admirer of Yirawala's work and apparently said "When one observes his dynamic use of positive and negative space one understands why this is so."
+Although commonly quoted, there is no confirmed documentation that Pablo Picasso personally viewed Yirawala’s work or made direct statements about it.
+The comparison between Yirawala and Picasso is often symbolic, highlighting Yirawala’s modernist influence and importance in Aboriginal art history.